 If a PCI or PCI Express x1 graphics card is installed, the connectors on the card and the system board may be used at the same time.
 Some settings may need to be changed in Computer Setup to use both connectors.
-For information about Boot Order, refer to the Computer Setup (F10) Utility Guide.
+For information about setting the boot VGA controller, refer to the Computer Setup (F10) Utility Guide.